tomsaleeba/nga10781-truth-table/README.md

 `dueDate`\
 How the due date relates to the assignment attempt:
-- `none`: no due date
-- `in future`: assignment is still open
+- `in future`: assignment is still open, due date is in the future
-- `in past`: assignment is closed
+- `in past`: assignment is closed, due date is in the past

 `attemptCount`\
 How many attempts at an item has the user made:
-- `none`: no attempts
+- `none`: user has made 0 attempts
-- `some`: at least one made and at least one remaining
+- `some`: at least one attempt made and at least one remaining
-- `max`: all attempts used, no more allowed
+- `max`: no more allowed as the *Attempts per question* limit has been reached

 `timeLimit`\
 The *Apply Time Limit* grading setting.
 - `remaining`: user still within *time limit*, more attempts allowed
 - `expired`: *time limit* expired, no more attempts allowed

+## Outputs

 `shouldAnswerBeVisible`\
 Should the *Reveal Answer* menu item be available to the user.

-`notes`\
-Which ticket does this state relate to, is it working, etc.

-# Results
+`isWorking`\
+Is this working correct in `assess`?
+Possibly not all that useful unless it's used a checklist to make sure we have test coverage.
+For some states, we have tickets saying they are/aren't working and I wanted to note that.

+`why`\
-See [result.csv](./result.csv) for the table.
+A reason for the `shouldAnswerBeVisible` value.

 # How to run
-The result is already in version control, but if you make changes:
+The result (`result.csv`) is already in version control, but if you make changes, re-run with:

 ```bash
 yarn
 yarn start
 cat result.csv
 ```

+# Questions
+- What happens when a timer would run past the end date?
+Is the timer cut short when it starts or does it get killed when the due date arrives.
+The assumption is that a timer *cannot* run past the due date.
+- Does this correctly capture the states that NGA-10781 is addressing?
+- Is it correct that every assignment *must* have a due date?